andrew/ultimate-awesome/README.md

 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [awesome-snowkit](https://github.com/anissen/awesome-snowkit) - A curated list of resources by the snõwkit collective (
 - [awesome-booru](https://github.com/celsriseup/awesome-booru) -  A curated list of awesome booru links.
-- [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
-Feel free to contribute!  🍻.
 - [awesome-coder](https://github.com/coder/awesome-coder) - A curated list of awesome Coder resources.
 - [awesome-ton](https://github.com/copperbits/awesome-ton) - A curated list of awesome TON ecosystem 😎.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.